Helpful Resources

 • I also use Evernote as two forms of backup:

-1. To store all the articles from past courses &
+1. To store all my notes, annotated readings, and completed assignments from past courses

-• At this stage of my studies, this is mostly just ideas I have for each chapter, but I have everything sorted so that I can start building easily.
-Once I get going on writing, I’ll copy things over into Dropbox so that my work is always accessible via my computer (offline or online), my external backup drive, Evernote, & Dropbox.
+• At the beginning of my studies, I jotted down ideas I had for each chapter (sometimes including a few articles I wanted to cite), but I made sure everything was sorted so that I could start building easily.
+Once I get going on writing, I’ll copy things over into Dropbox so that my work is always simultaneously accessible via my computer (offline or online), my external backup drive, Evernote, & Dropbox.

 Writing

-Okay, I’m a grammar feind, so I haven’t usually had a whole lot to correct with my work.
-Sadly, since starting this Phd, I’ve noticed that not only do I not always write so carefully, but I am also slipping on my proof reading.
-Fortunately, Grammarly, a grammar-checking program trusted by more than 300,000 students and endorsed by hundreds of universities, helps take care of that!
-(Disclosure: affiliate link.)
+I’m generally a grammar feind, so I haven’t usually had a whole lot to correct with my work.
+However, if that is not your situation, there’s Grammarly, a grammar-checking program trusted by more than 300,000 students and endorsed by hundreds of universities, helps take care of that!
+(Disclosure: affiliate link.
+Although I don’t use Grammarly, I have checked them out & love what they have to offer.
+I’m planning to employ their services when I get closer to finalizing my dissertation.)

 Books